bmc/ebook/README.md

 ## Overview

-This repository is a template for a project that'll build an eBook (in ePub, PDF and HTML form) from Markdown input files.
+This repository is a template for a project that'll build an eBook (in ePub, PDF, Microsoft Word and HTML form) from Markdown input files.

 tl;dr: You write your book as a series of Markdown files, adhering to some [file naming conventions](#book-source-file-names), and you run the `./build`